-- Tax revenues exceeded budgeted project by over \$45,000.
-Total licenses and permits exceeded budgeted projections over \$134,000. - Actual expenditures were lower than budget by almost \$1.2 million or 3.7% of the final budget.
-Most city government departments were under budget at year end; with the exception being the general government administration and this primarily is due to the increased sales tax revenues over budget paid to the Board of Education. - Actual net excess revenues for the year were \$286,000.
-This amount is the surplus existing after expensing \$375,000 in employee bonuses and \$1,000,000 as transfers to the capital projects fund from the general fund.
-The adopted budget for fiscal year 2015 included in other revenues the use of carryover fund balance of almost \$1.2 million that did not have to be utilized during the fiscal year, mainly through closely monitoring expenditures, including personnel costs.
-The fact that this revenue source was not utilized accounts for the majority of revenues under budgeted projections.
+- ✤ Tax revenues fell short of budget by over \$481,000, primarily due to sales tax actual collections falling short of budgeted projections.
+Total licenses and permits exceeded budget by almost \$606,000, due to higher actual building permit revenue than projected.
+Culture and recreation revenue exceeded budget by approximately \$218,000, which is attributable to the increased membership and usage at the new Central Park and Recreation Center. - ✤ Actual expenditures were lower than budget by over \$1.9 million or 5% of the final budget.
+All city government departments were under budget at year end. - ✤ Overall actual results exceeded budget projections in excess of \$402,000.
+This amount is the surplus existing after expensing \$375,000 in employee bonuses and transferring \$700,000 from the general fund to the capital fund.
+The adopted budget for fiscal year 2015-16 included the use of carryover fund balance of almost \$1.2 million that did not have to be utilized during the fiscal year, mainly through closely monitoring expenditures, including personnel costs.
+The fact that this revenue source was not utilized accounts for the majority of the reason Other Revenues fell short of budget by \$960,000 as this was the category where the projected use of carryover fund balance as a funding source was budgeted.